Scissors Crisis

+History

 Like the blades of a pair of open scissors, the prices of industrial and agricultural goods diverged, reaching a peak in October 1923 where industrial prices were 276 percent of their 1913 levels, while agricultural prices were only 89 percent.
 The name was coined by Leon Trotsky after the scissors-shaped price/time graph.
 This meant that peasants' incomes fell, and it became difficult for them to buy manufactured goods.
 As a result, peasants began to stop selling their produce and revert to subsistence farming, leading to fears of a famine.